Controlling the Flow: Stability and Convergence for Stochastic Gradient Descent with Decaying Regularization: Proofs of the main results

 \subsubsection{Proof of \Cref{thm:convgenL2}}

-We again reformulate the statement and provide the full proof of the general $L^2$-convergence. \begin{theorem}[$L^2$-convergence] Suppose that \Cref{ass:smoothconvex} and \Cref{assu:ABC} are fulfilled and let $(X_k)_{k \in \N_0}$ be generated by \eqref{eq:regSGD} with decreasing $(\lambda_k)_{k \in \N}$.
+We again reformulate the statement and provide the full proof of the general $L^2$-convergence. \begin{theorem}[$L^2$-convergence] Suppose that \Cref{ass:smoothconvex} and \Cref{assu:ABC} are fulfilled and let $(X_k)_{k \in \N_0}$ be generated by \eqref{eq:regSGD} with deterministic step-sizes and deterministic and decreasing regularization parameters $(\lambda_k)_{k \in \N}$.
 Moreover, assume that $\lambda_k \to 0$ and \eqref{eq:RMapp}, or, alternatively,

 Then $\lim_{k\to\infty} \E[\|X_k-x_\ast\|_\cX^2]=0$. \end{theorem}